 How to charge recurring payments with WooCommerce

 There are many ways to sell subscription packages on your WooCommerce site.
-You can even use WooCommerce with PayPal Subscriptions or other payment processors.
-Beyond the technical details of handling WooCommerce subscription payments, there are some business aspects as well.
+Whether you want to use PayPal, Stripe, or other payment processors, you should be able to do it with the WooCommerce Subscriptions plugin.
+Beyond the technical details of handling WooCommerce subscription payments, there are some business aspects that you might need to consider.

 The level of control you want over your implementation defines the right solution for you.

 The level of control you want over your implementation defines the right solution for you.
 If you want no control over the checkout process or your customer list, a premade solution would do the job.
 Options like PayPal Subscriptions, GumRoad, Stripe or others are going to work fine.
-But when we use these products we give out the most important asset in our online business: information.
+But when we use these products we give out an important asset in our online business and that is our customers information.
+By having your own recurring payments system you get to know not only how much your business earns, but also everything about your customers.
+When using plugins such as Users Insights you understand who they are, how much they spend, where they are from etc.

 Now let’s see how exactly you can use the WooCommerce Subscriptions plugin to collect your recurring fees.

-How to collect WooCommerce recurring payments using WooCommerce Subscriptions
+How to charge recurring payments using WooCommerce Subscriptions

-How to set up your subscription products using WooCommerce Subscriptions
+How to set up recurring payments products with WooCommerce Subscriptions

 Before we can create subscription plans for recurring payments we need to do some planning.
 Beyond the product details, it’s important to know if we’re going to have different plans or cross-selling options.
 Often, we have more than one plan to better suit our users’ needs.
 Allowing upgrades and cross-selling is a great marketing move.